Last updated on December 14th, 2022 at 08:53 am

 Don’t give your passport to anyone, keep it with you.
 Put away your phone (s) and camera, there are instances where security agents have asked unsuspecting visitors to “surrender the camera” you will never get it back.
 That’s stealing by trick.

-Make enquiries from your embassy
+Make inquiries from your embassy

 Set a transaction limit on debit card